mikeconley/ohnoreflow/README.md

 # TODO
 * Add ability to coalesce similar stacks
 * Hide rows if the number of reflowed frames was actually 0 (depends on Reflow API modification)
+* Add ability to update signatures without requiring an add-on update